 I imagine that many content providers were unhappy if they weren’t already using it.
 Aside from technical issues it’s being said that it will make it cheaper for major providers like ESPN and MLB to get content onto the game console.
 This could also signal a flood of new content heading for the platform.

 Speaking at Appnation this morning, MLB Senior VP of Multimedia and Distribution Joe Inzerillo said that Microsoft made some concessions in getting ESPN3′s live-streaming video on its Xbox Live service.
 Xbox had previously required content providers to use its Smooth Streaming technology for live video, which Inzerillo said added significant cost to video delivery on the game console.
 He said:

-“When [ESPN was] looking to get to that platform, Microsoft would generally want you to use Smooth technology for the Xbox.
+“When looking to get to that platform, Microsoft would generally want you to use Smooth technology for the Xbox.
 The problem is that the economics for someone who has content, live content, that they’re constantly putting out huge volumes of, like us or ESPN — the cost to deliver is a real huge issue.”

 Essentially Microsoft would have been asking providers to make a separate stream to reach the Xbox 360 and that apparently didn’t fly to well with them.
 So there is no additional cost to the content providers as they can use pre-existing versions that are used for other connected devices like the Playstation 3, Roku, Boxee and LG electronics.

 Huh, that certainly didn’t seem like a strong position from Microsoft to bargain from use our stuff or else you can’t reach our people.
 I think the MLB and ESPN had some good leverage there.
 There won’t be any directly available MLB coverage this year but it could be ready for Spring Training or Opening Day I imagine.